kawaiiDango/pano-scrobbler/instructions.md

 Currently, the FOSS builds skip this step.

-- Run `./gradlew composeApp:exportLibraryDefinitions -PaboutLibraries.exportVariant=release` and
-`./gradlew androidApp:assembleRelease` for the Play Store build
+- Run `./gradlew androidApp:assembleRelease` for the Play Store build

-- or `./gradlew composeApp:exportLibraryDefinitions -PaboutLibraries.exportVariant=releaseGithub` and
-`./gradlew androidApp:assembleReleaseGithub` for the FOSS build
+- or `./gradlew androidApp:assembleReleaseGithub` for the FOSS build

 - Info: the build variant "release" includes Google Play billing, Crashlytics (has opt out) and Google Play Review API as its non-free dependencies, while the build variant "releaseGithub"